 If you’re a new runner, you might not realize that you really should order half a size up from your typical street shoe.
 When you purchase your next pair of running shoes, make sure that you get ½ size up so your toes will have more room to breathe.

 Wide toe boxes are useful for ailments such as bunions.
 But they are also great for avoiding bruised or black toenails.
 With a wide toe box, your forefoot can rest comfortably in the shoe without getting pinched on the sides.

 Wear Thinner Socks

 It could be that you have that thumb-width of distance and there’s plenty of room in the toe box, but you just are wearing socks that are too thick.
 Try wearing thinner socks so that your feet take up less room in the shoe.

 My personal favorites are Swiftwick’s PURSUIT Zero Ultralight socks, which just recently launched.
 They are amazingly comfortable and give you plenty of cushion while still being super light.

 Since I live in the South and it’s always very hot in the summer, these socks are my go-to, and I wear them every single day that they are clean.
 If you need more room in your shoes, you can’t go wrong with them.

 Wash and Dry Your Feet and Toes Regularly

 Finally, the best way to avoid infections is to make sure that your feet and toes are clean.
-Thus, it’s important to take the time every day to wash and dry your toes so that there isn’t debris piling up and it isn’t a warm, moist environment ideal for bacterial infections.
+Thus, it’s important to take the time every day to wash and dry your toes.
+This prevents debris from collecting underneath them, and reduces warmth and moisture that are ideal for bacterial infections.